gov-cy/staging-govcy-design-system-docs/src/patterns/service_structure.md

 Prefer to split the [questions](../question_pages) across multiple pages with each page containing just one thing, for example:
 - one piece of information you’re telling a user
-- one decision they have to make
+- one decision they must make
-- one question they have to answer
+- one question they must answer

 ![Illustration of splitting questions to ask one thing at a time](../../img/one-thing-at-a-time.png){style="aspect-ratio: auto;"}